-The Music Department's annual production,A Chipola Christmas, was performed for over 1500 patrons - two nights completely sold out.
+The Music Department's annual production, A Chipola Christmas, was performed for over 1500 patrons - two nights completely sold out.
 The production included the Chipola Show Choir, Chipola Chorus, President's Ensemble, Rock and Jazz Band, and community groups.

-The Chipola Show Choir performed their high energy song and dance show, Jazzmatazz to sold out crowds and then took the show on the high seas performing as part of Royal Caribbean's Stars at Sea program.
 Theatre majors tour New York City and Broadway biennially.
 Students participate in masterclasses in the heart of New York's theatre district, and attended Broadway and off-Broadway performances.
-Students also attend the Florida Theatre Conference (FTC) and the Southeastern Theatre Confearence (SETC) for professional development opportunities.
+Students also attend the Florida Theatre Conference (FTC), the Southeastern Theatre Conference (SETC) and the United States Institute for Theatre Technology (USITT) for professional development opportunities.